T0mLam/chrono-chat/README.md

 # ChronoChat

-**ChronoChat** is a conversational AI platform that enables users to chat with video content.
+**ChronoChat** is a UI for **Ollama** that enables users to chat with video content.
 It supports both YouTube and local uploads and uses retrieval-augmented generation (RAG) to answer questions using video transcripts, frames, and captions.
-Powered by local LLMs (via **Ollama**), ChronoChat streams real-time responses with full multimodal awareness, and additional support for images and PDF uploads.
+Powered by local LLMs, ChronoChat streams real-time responses with additional support for images and PDF uploads.

 https://github.com/user-attachments/assets/983ef2d6-f9cb-410c-8d3a-13bcc2a35c0e